 There are two types of safaris available in Sariska National Park:

-Next to jeeps, open vans called ‘Canters’ are also available for safari.
+Next to jeeps, open vans known as ‘Canters’ are also available for safari.
 If you are travelling in a group of more than 6 people then it is best to be together in a canter.
 It allows 20 people at a time and travels in all zones.

 Best time to visit at Sariska National Park

-If you’re planning to visit the Sariska national park, the ideal time to visit is during winters between October – February when the weather is blissful and there are plenty of migratory birds that are attractions of Sariska National Park.
+If you’re planning to visit the Sariska national park, the ideal time to visit is during winters between October – February.
+Duringbthis time, the weather is blissful and there are plenty of migratory birds that are attractions of Sariska National Park.
 However, since during the summer season the chances of sighting a tiger are higher, many people prefer to visit the national park during this time.
-The sanctuary is closed during months of rain. winters.
+The sanctuary is not open during months of rain. winters.

 How to reach Sariska National Park